rafid29mehda/All-About-ECG/Feature Extraction/README.md

 ### Key Time-Domain Features

-Here’s a detailed list of time-domain features you’ll often encounter in ECG analysis:
+Here’s a detailed list of time-domain features we’ll often encounter in ECG analysis:

 1. **RR Interval**: The time between two consecutive R peaks (the tallest spike in the QRS complex).
 It tells us the heart rate.
 A shorter RR interval means a faster heart rate, and a longer one means a slower heart rate.
 2. **PR Interval**: The time from the start of the P wave to the start of the QRS complex.
 It shows how long it takes for the electrical signal to travel from the atria to the ventricles.